Burger Swap Price Tops $0.73 (BURGER)

-Burger Swap (BURGER) traded 8.7% lower against the US dollar during the 1 day period ending at 7:00 AM Eastern on July 16th.
-In the last week, Burger Swap has traded up 22.3% against the US dollar.
-One Burger Swap coin can currently be bought for about $0.73 or 0.00002329 BTC on cryptocurrency exchanges.
-Burger Swap has a market capitalization of $15.16 million and approximately $15.14 million worth of Burger Swap was traded on exchanges in the last 24 hours.
+Burger Swap (BURGER) traded 8.7% lower against the US dollar during the 24 hour period ending at 13:00 PM ET on July 18th.
+Burger Swap has a market cap of $15.16 million and approximately $15.14 million worth of Burger Swap was traded on exchanges in the last 24 hours.
+One Burger Swap coin can currently be bought for about $0.73 or 0.00002329 BTC on major exchanges.
+Over the last seven days, Burger Swap has traded 22.3% higher against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.